-If you love to escape the typical touristic places and try to look for a quiet destination (for now), then Karimunjawa is perfect.
+If you love to escape the typical touristic places and try to look for a quiet destination, then Karimunjawa is perfect (for now).
 The best thing about the Karimnujawa Islands is that they are still not very known among travelers.
 For instance, Lonely Planet just recently started to mention them at all.

 HOW TO GET TO THE KARIMUNJAWA ISLANDS?

 Getting to Karimunjawa is not that easy.
 In fact, it took us ages.
-It was also very confusing for us to figure out the best and at the same time cheapest way.
-We stayed in Yogyakarta which I really recommend to visit.
+It was also very confusing to figure out the best and at the same time the cheapest way.
+We stayed in Yogyakarta which I really recommend visiting.
 The two temples Prambanan and Borobudur are really worth seeing.

-However, from Yogyakarta you have to get to a harbor city called Jepara.
-In Java distance usually is only short if one checks for kilometers.
-If you consider the time it will take in the end it is like traveling to the moon.
-So, when you check Google Maps, it is 200 kilometers.
+From Yogyakarta, you have to get to the harbor city called Jepara.
+In Java, distances are usually short if one checks for kilometers only.
+However, the time it will take in the end is more or less like traveling to the moon.
+So, when you check Google Maps, it is a casual 200 kilometers.
 Unfortunately, Indonesian streets and especially Javanese streets are helplessly overcrowded and chaotic.

 A Bus/Mini Bus ride will take anywhere between 5-8 hours from Yogyakarta to Jepara.

-A private taxi to Jepera is way to much, so we were looking for a travel agency which organizes night shuttle buses to Jepara.
-Usually they pick you up at a meeting point or your accommodation at 11 PM and you will drive through the night to catch a ferry or boat to Karimunjawa in the early morning.
-Our mini bus was almost 90 min late (we were close to believing no one will ever come), very small and not very comfortable.
+A private taxi to Jepara is way too much, so we were looking for a travel agency that organizes night shuttle buses to Jepara.
+Usually, they pick you up at a meeting point or your accommodation at 11 PM and you will drive through the night to catch a ferry or boat to Karimunjawa in the early morning.
+Our minibus was almost 90 min late (we were close to believing no one will ever come), very small and not very comfortable.
 At least there was air-conditioning cooling the bus down to a very “pleasant” 10 degrees Celsius.
 The ride is also incredibly bumpy.
 Remember my experience on the boat to the Gili Islands?
 Peanuts in comparison.

 I even had to take a motion sickness pill, as it felt like I am on a roller coaster to hell.